 Among all the literatures that had been studied in Table 1, the method used by Yap and Lim et al. (2014) is quite similar to this proposed IRS.
-The algorithm method used is the same in terms of training and testing.
+The ANN algorithm used is the same in terms of training and testing.
 However, the ANN used by Yap and Lim et al. (2014) used a comparator to compare the previous result against the new result.
 Once the new result is different from the previous result then it will reset.
-This will slow down the time of recognition.
-The proposed ANN uses the SOM scheme with voting system that takes three output array to start the vote.
-It is recognized with the result higher than 66.67%.
-The resource usage is lesser compared to Yap and Lim et al. (2014).
+This will reduce the recognition rate.The proposed ANN uses the SOM scheme with a voting system that takes three output arrays to start the vote.
+It has a recognition probability higher than 66.67%.
+The resource usage is also lesser compared to Yap and Lim et al. (2014).

-The IRS applied to the ANN is SOM with voting system because it is an iris recognition method with higher accuracy and less time consuming.
+The ANN applied to the IRS is SOM with voting system because it is an iris recognition method with a higher accuracy and is less time consuming.
 The expected accuracy is between 90-94% due to the limitation of space and lighting.
 The application of IRS is augmented security such as for low cost home security and criminal recognition purposes.

-In a nutshell, this report is a design and development of a IRS implemented on FPGA.
+In a nutshell, this report is a design and development of an IRS implemented on FPGA.
 It begins with an introduction to the background, past to current research on the topologies and strategies of iris recognition design in Chapter 1.
 Chapter 2 is the literature review of the SOM and Chapter 3 proposes the design methodology while the result and discussion are summarized in Chapter 4.
+Finally, Chapter 5 concludes this work.

 Chapter 2 Literature Review

-2.1 Conventional Methods for Image/ Iris Recognition Method
+2.1 Conventional Methods for Image/ Iris Recognition

 2.1.1 Support Vector Machine and Hamming Distance